 It’s not as easy as reading a manual.

-Our training provides practical skills, built upon a solid theoretical foundation, to help participants communicate effectively and keep safe in their host culture.
+Our training provides practical skills, built upon a solid theoretical foundation, to help participants communicate effectively and keep safe in their host culture, and to maximise learning and personal development in the process.
 Participants also learn from each other through enjoyable and interactive practical activities.
 This helps keep learnings from the program memorable and effective in the field.

 Our training style